okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 * `features.scrollOnError`: Scrolled errors into view.
 Errors appear inside the widget.

 * `features.skipIdpFactorVerificationBtn`: Provided an automatic redirect to the selected Identity Provider when selected from the list of factors.
-It's no longer needed since the optional authenticators have the ability to skip by default.
+It's no longer needed since the optional authenticators can skip by default.

 ### I18n properties

-After you upgrade your org to Identity Engine, you can override existing text strings in the interface with Identity Engine i18n strings so that you can create localized widgets.
+After you upgrade your org to Identity Engine, you can override existing text strings in the interface.
+Use Identity Engine i18n strings so that you can create localized widgets.
 See [Updates to the widget i18n properties](/docs/guides/oie-upgrade-sign-in-widget-i18n).

 ## Changes to widget customization for Identity Engine